 Julie is hearing voice from the group “laundry”.

-Now the hotel receptionist selects the group “cleaners” on his/her PoC user equipment.
+Now the hotel receptionist selects the group “cleaners” on his/her PoC User equipment.
 Presses the talk button and starts to talk to ask if there is any vacant, single room already cleaned up.

 Because the group “cleaners” is related to Julie’s primary duties, the transmission of the receptionist will override her reception of the group “laundry” and she will hear the voice of the receptionist.